 What is the Public Safety Network?

-The Public Safety Network is the new critical communications service for New Zealand’s frontline emergency services responders consisting of cellular, land mobile radio and personal alerting elements.
-Together, these three complementary technologies will provide the emergency services with modern, secure and resilient critical communications that enable them to do their jobs, stay safe and support our communities.
+The Public Safety Network is a new critical communications service for New Zealand’s frontline emergency services responders consisting of cellular, land mobile radio and personal alerting elements.
+Together, these three complementary technologies will provide the emergency services with modern, secure and resilient critical communications ecosystem enabling them to do their jobs, stay safe and support our communities.

-The Public Safety Network is a significant step beyond existing network capabilities.
+The Public Safety Network is a significant step beyond existing radio network and cellular capabilities.

-Why does New Zealand need a Public Safety Network?
+Why does New Zealand need the Public Safety Network?

 What will the new Public Safety Network mean for the emergency services?